use-prod/prod-app-docs/README.md

 *🏆 Qloo LLM Hackathon Submission*

+##Note - This REPO is only the QLOO functionality.
+The Prod app is proprietary, and the ios, android, web and other functionality remains private repo

 ## 🎯 What We Built

 **CulturalGoals** transforms generic goal-setting into culturally-intelligent, personally meaningful experiences by integrating Qloo's Taste AI™ with advanced LLMs.
 Instead of creating one-size-fits-all productivity systems, we generate goals and project frameworks that align with users' cultural preferences, interests, and lifestyle choices.